albar965/littlenavmap-manual/en/MENUS.md

 #### ![New Flight Plan from Route Description](../images/icons/newroutefromstring.png "New Flight Plan from Route Description") New Flight Plan from Route Description {#new-flight-plan-from-description}

 Opens a dialog with the route description of the current flight plan that also allows to modify the current flight plan or enter a new one.
-[Flight Plan from Route Descpription](ROUTEDESCR.md#flight-plan-from-route-description) give more information about this topic.
+[Flight Plan from Route Descpription](ROUTEDESCR.md) gives more information about this topic.

 #### ![Copy Flight Plan Route to Clipboard](../images/icons/routestring.png "Copy Flight Plan Route to Clipboard") Copy Flight Plan Route to Clipboard {#flight-plan-route-clipboard}